owtf/ptp/README.rst

 Documentation
 =============

-The ptp's documentation is available online at the following address:
+The documentation is available online at the following address:
 `http://owtf.github.io/ptp/ <http://owtf.github.io/ptp/>`_.

-It explained how to use the library and even how to contribute.
+It explains how to use the library and even how to contribute.
 Plus it contains the technical documentation of the project.

 ===============
 Current support